bhargavachary123/zero-to-nestjs/README.md

 ---

 ## Features
-- **In-Memory Caching**: Accelerate your API with efficient in-memory caching.
+- **Redis Caching**: High-performance distributed caching with Redis for API acceleration.
 - **Persistent Dynamic Jobs**: Schedule and manage background jobs (cron, interval, timeout) with persistence.
 - **Background Cron Jobs**: Robust support for recurring and scheduled tasks.
 - **File Uploads & Validation**: Upload single or multiple files, with custom validation for type and size.